RACC: Representation-Aware Coverage Criteria for LLM Safety Testing: Representation-Aware Coverage Criteria

 \subsection{Concept Extraction via Representation Engineering}

+We first formalize the LLM we target.
+An LLM\footnote{In this work, we focus on autoregressive decoder-only LLMs, which is the prevailing architecture in modern foundation models.} is an autoregressive decoder-only transformer~\cite{vaswani2017attention,radford2018improving}, denoted by a tuple $f=(\theta, H)$, where $\theta$ represents the model architecture and parameters, and $H$ is the hidden feature space.
+During inference, $f$ receives an input $x$ of $k$ tokens and $f(x_{[1:k]})$ predicts the next token $x_{[k+1]}$, appending it to the input and continuing until the model outputs \texttt{<EOS>}.

 A typical representation extraction process from LLMs involves two main components: calibration set construction and dimensionality reduction~\cite{zou2023representation,zhang2024adversarial,zheng2024prompt,skean2024does,wei2025rega}.
 The calibration set implicitly encodes the target concepts with representative data to obtain the concept-related representations.
-For example, identifying the truthfulness-critical representation can leverage the data that causes LLM hallucinations~\cite{wang2025truthflow}.
-In terms of safety-critical concepts, harmful prompts can be used for this construction~\cite{wei2024assessing,zhang2024adversarial,zheng2024prompt}.
+For example, identifying the truthfulness-critical representations can leverage data that induces LLM hallucinations~\cite{wang2025truthflow}.
+In terms of safety concepts, harmful prompts can be used for this construction~\cite{wei2024assessing,zhang2024adversarial,zheng2024prompt}.
 Therefore, we propose to build a limited-sized harmful prompt dataset as the calibration set.
-In practice, this dataset can be obtained from human-expert annotations with representative prompts corresponding to the safety constraints for testing.
+In practice, this dataset can be obtained from sampling prompts corresponding to the safety categories or constraints for testing.

-Then, following existing representation engineering methods, we apply Principal Component Analysis (PCA) on the calibration data.
-Let $D_{calib}$ be the calibration dataset, we collect the centered activation vectors $H \in \mathbb{R}^{m \times d_{model}}$ from the target layer.
-We then perform PCA to identify the top-$n$ principal components $V = \{v_1, \dots, v_n\}$, indicating the primary directions of the implicitly encoded safety concepts.
+Next, we perform PCA on the calibration data.
+Let $D_{calib}$ be the calibration dataset.
+We collect the activation vectors $\{h(x)\}_{x \in D_{calib}} \subset \mathbb{R}^{d_{model}}$ from the target layer, center them by subtracting the mean $\mu_0$, and perform PCA to identify the top-$n$ principal components $V = \{v_1, \dots, v_n\}$, representing the primary directions of the safety concept space.
 We then define the \textit{concept activation} $f_j(x)$ for an input $x$ as the magnitude of the projection of the layer activation $h(x)$ onto the $j$-th principal component, which quantifies the intensity of the concept's presence:

-where $\mu$ is the mean activation of the calibration set (corresponding to the centroid process of PCA).
+where $\mu_0$ is the mean activation of the calibration set (corresponding to the centering step of PCA).